nexoedge/nexoedge/k8s/Readme.md

 The 'app:nexoedge-proxy' application runs a Nexoedge proxy, which connects to the Redis in the 'app:nexoedge-metastore' application through the 'svc:nexoedge-metastore' service.
 It also receives storage requests from the 'app:nexoedge-cifs' application through the 'svc:nexoedge-internal-proxy' service.

 Each of the 'app:nexoedge-agent-1' and 'app:nexoedge-agent-2' application runs a Nexoedge agent (with two storage containers), which registers to the Nexoedge proxy through the 'svc:nexoedge-internal-proxy' service.
-They exposes the interface for data access to the Nexoedge proxy through 'svc:nexoedge-agent-1' and 'svc:nexoedge-agent-2' services.
+They expose the data access interfaces to the Nexoedge proxy through 'svc:nexoedge-agent-1' and 'svc:nexoedge-agent-2' services.

 ## Pre-requisites